wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/waves-ide.md

 # Waves IDE

- **Waves IDE** is a development environment (<https://ide.wavesplatform.com>) that allows creating and testing [RIDE scripts](/en/ride/script).
+ **Waves IDE** is a development environment (<https://ide.wavesplatform.com>) that allows creating and testing [Ride scripts](/en/ride/script).

 ## Debugging

-There is no way to debug a RIDE script in the Waves IDE right now.
+There is no way to debug a Ride script in the Waves IDE right now.

 The best way to check if the script works is to write tests and run them in the [test network](/en/blockchain/blockchain-network/test-network).